 It is reassuring to witness some concerted action, though much belated, to ramp up communications in border areas.
 Besides BRO, there are a plethora of agencies constructing and maintaining roads.
 They are classified as national/state highways, PWD, BRO, China Study Group, Border Area Development Project, CAPF and PMGSY (rural) roads.

 The unfortunate part is that there are very little coordination and near-complete disregard for uniformity in specifications.
 Funding norms are such that ITBP can outsource roads to civilian firms, getting better results.
 Even BRO excels across in Bhutan due to liberal allocations.
 Recent media reports highlighted repairs of Kaza-Gramphu road by BRO, linking strategically important Lahaul and Spiti valleys.

 The disturbing question is lack of accountability of PWD, responsible for deterioration, under its charge.
-There is marked reluctance on the part of states for capacity building.
+There is marked reluctance on the part of states for capacity building and constructing strategic corridors.
 The overall sense is that states want central funding and want to retain the escape clause of passing on the blame to BRO in the event of road closures.